On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: The scaled three-dimensional problem for a family of generalised membrane shells

 It is immediately verified (cf., e.g., \cite{Ciarlet2000}) that \emph{other} assumptions on the data are possible that would give rise to the \emph{same} problem over the fixed domain $\Omega$.
 For instance, should the Lam\'{e} constants (now denoted) $\lambda^\varepsilon$ and $\mu^\varepsilon$ appearing in Problem~\ref{problem0} be of the form $\lambda^\varepsilon = \varepsilon^t \lambda$ and $\mu^\varepsilon = \varepsilon^t \mu$, where $\lambda \ge 0$ and $\mu$ are constants independent of $\varepsilon$ and $t$ is an arbitrary real number, the \emph{same} Problem~\ref{problem0scaled} arises if we assume that the components of the applied body force density are now of the form

 where the functions $f^i \in L^2(\Omega)$ are independent of $\varepsilon$.

-The next lemma assembles various asymptotic properties as $\varepsilon \to 0$ of functions and vector fields appearing in the formulation of Problem~\ref{problem0scaled}.
+The next lemma assembles various results regarding the asymptotic behaviour as $\varepsilon \to 0$ of the functions and vector fields appearing in the formulation of Problem~\ref{problem0scaled}.
 These properties will be repeatedly used in the proof of the convergence theorem (Theorem~\ref{asymptotics}).